Chase Business Complete Banking Review 2023

 - The Chase Total Business Savings account is an interest-drawing savings account with a monthly fee of $10, waivable with an average ledger balance of $1,000 or a linked Chase Business Complete Banking account.

 - The Chase Business Premier Savings account is an interest-drawing savings account designed for businesses with higher savings balances.
-It has a monthly fee of $20, which can be waived by either meeting an average ledger balance of $25,000 or linking the account to any Chase business checking account.
+It has a monthly fee of $20, which can be waived by either meeting an average ledger balance of $25,000 or linking the account to a Performance Business Checking, Platinum Business Checking, or Analysis Business Checking account.

 For both accounts, the minimum deposit requirement is $25.
 APY varies depending on the state your business is located in.